 Ryan Holiday bases this book loosely on the concept of stoicism, and delivers what seems to be one of the most-loved success formulae of all time, no matter which field you are in.
 Fans of this book include several well-known politicians, sportspeople and celebrities.

 Malcolm Gladwell’s book focuses on one question – ‘What makes high-achievers different from the rest of the world?’.
 If you want to know the answer to this question, then this book is the right choice for you.

-Another classic – this management book from Peter F. Drucker is a must-read for anyone who wants to improve the way the manage time, make decisions, contribute to an organization, work effectively and prioritize your tasks right.
+Another classic – this management book from Peter F. Drucker is a must-read for anyone who wants to improve the way they manage time, make decisions, contribute to an organization, work effectively and prioritize their tasks right.

 Pricing Creativity is an e-book about the pricing theory that every creative professional should adopt.
 This highly rated eBook can also be purchased with the manual which includes a tools section, or with the total package which includes the manual, tools and supporting videos.

 Interviewing candidates for your agency’s marketing team, but not quite sure what to expect from them?
 This ebook talks about the questions that you need to ask candidates who want to get into your marketing team in their interview, and how you can judge whether they’re a good fit for your business from their answers.

 Jason Swenk interviews top agency founders and marketers out there in his podcast series, and talks about their experiences while focusing on the topic of how agencies can grow faster.

 Masters of Scale is a podcast series hosted by Reid Hoffman, co-founder of LinkedIn and investor at Greylock.
 He interviews leaders in the industry about things that companies need to do to operate efficiently at scale and focuses on how companies start from scratch and grow to billions of dollars in valuation.